 Anticholinesterase medications to relieve symptoms

-Immunosuppressants (eg, corticosteroids)
+Immunosuppressants (eg, glucocorticoids)

 IV immune globulin [IVIG] or plasma exchange for acute exacerbations (including myasthenic crisis)